tangli0305/tangli0305.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a Ph.D. student in the <a href='https://www.cis.udel.edu/'>Computer & Information Science Department</a> at the <a href='https://www.udel.edu/'>University of Delaware</a>.
 I work under the advice of <a href='https://sites.google.com/site/xipengcshomepage/home?authuser=0%22%3E%3Cimg%20class=%22card-img-top%20w-100%20d-block'>Prof. Xi Peng</a> in the <a href='https://deep-real.github.io/'>Deep-REAL Lab</a>.
+You may find my <a href='docs/Tang_CV.pdf'>Curriculum Vitae</a> here.

 My research interest includes Explainable Machine Learning , Scientific Machine Learning, Out-of-distribution Generalization, and Computer Vision.
 I have published papers <a href='https://scholar.google.com/citations?user=mQFL3DYAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a> at the top international AI conferences and workshops such as NeurIPS and CVPR.